raw-lab/efm/README.md

 Viral enumeration using cost-effective wet-mount epifluorescence microscopy for aquatic ecosystems and modern microbialites.
 BioRxiv <br />
 [paper](https://www.biorxiv.org/content/10.1101/2023.07.07.548154v1)

+### Protocol

+The full step by step protocol is found in the doc/ folder

 ### Analysis

 This repo holds scripts to process data and build graphs.
 Outputs, results, and figures are included as well in this repo.